15-281, Fall 2024

 Exams

 The course includes two midterm exams and a final exam.
-The midterms will be in class on 2/21 and 3/27.
-The final exam date is to-be-determined.
-Plan any travel around exams, as exams cannot be rescheduled.
+The midterms will take place in lecture on Oct.
+1 and Nov.
+7. The final exam date is Sunday 12/15, 5:30 - 8:30 pm, location TBD.
+Plan any travel around exams, as exams will not be rescheduled.

 Assignments